École Gabrielle-Roy (Surrey): Diplomas

+Sports

+In the 2024-25 season, the Senior Boys' Basketball team won their first ever, the Greater Vancouver Independent Schools Athletic Association (GVISAA) Championship.

 Services

 Technology

 All students at Gabrielle-Roy are given access to a personal laptop computer as an educational tool for the remainder of their time at Gabrielle-Roy.
 From grade 10 till 12, the students are given the privilege to take their laptop home as a tool to complete their school work.
 The student laptops are also an essential to take online classes with École Virtuelle.
 In addition, Gabrielle-Roy issues an e-mail address for all students and staff, has a library with computers for research assignments and communication, and Smart Boards in a number of classrooms.

 Pre and After School Care

 Pre-school and after-school child care is also provided by Les Papillons of the Association francophone de Surrey.